-As a link building agency, the very first task we perform whenever we take on a new client is a backlink analysis.
+As a link building agency, the first task we perform whenever we take on a new client is a backlink analysis.

-The client’s existing backlinks
+The client’s existing backlinks.

-The pages and types of pages that generate the most links
+The pages and types of pages that generate the most links.

-Potential issues we need to resolve
+Potential issues we need to resolve.

 What is Backlink Analysis?

-A backlink analysis can help you discover information like:
+A backlink analysis can help you discover:

-See popular content: When you know what types of content attract links, you can create similar content to generate even more.
+Popular content: When you know what types of content attract links, you can create similar content to generate even more.